 No-Fault insurance coverage for New York motorcycle accidents?

-Do motorcyclists or motorcycle passengers have No-Fault insurance coverage (PIP)?
-Short answer: No
+Do motorcyclists or motorcycle passengers have No-Fault insurance coverage (PIP) to pay for medical bills?
+Short answer: No.

 Motorcyclists are often confused as to whether they have No-Fault insurance coverage for motorcycle accidents because No-Fault is a listed coverage on motorcycle insurance policies.

 Even worse, hospitals, doctors, and even health insurance companies incorrectly believe that motorcyclists are covered by no-fault when injured in a motorcycle accident.

 Do not give your motorcycle insurance info to the hospital or any doctors, even if they tell you they have to have it.
 They must bill your health insurance.

 If you have any questions or difficulties with the hospital or doctors or don’t have any health insurance, we’ll be happy to answer your questions for free.
 Just call us days/nights/weekends at 1-800-HURT-911 | 1-800-487-8911.

 What is No-Fault insurance coverage?

 Think of No-Fault as health insurance with some additional benefits.
 No-Fault insurance coverage is often referred to as PIP or Personal Injury Protection.